 In 2015, Willey scored his only two first-class hundreds to date at the start of the year against Gloucestershire at Wantage Road, 104 not out, and Derbyshire at the County Ground, 103.
 Both were in draws.

-This year proved to be the best of his career so far.
+That year proved to be the best of his career so far.

 He made his one-day international bow against Ireland in Malahide in May and his T20 debut against New Zealand at Emirates Old Trafford in June, making further limited overs appearances in the year against Australia on home soil and Pakistan in the UAE.

-He smashed a 40-ball T20 hundred for Northants against Sussex at Hove in August, the eighth fastest of all-time and the fastest of the English season.
+He smashed a 40-ball T20 hundred for Northants against Sussex at Hove in August, then the eighth fastest of all-time and the fastest of the English season.
 It took Northants to Finals Day, but they lost the final against Lancashire.

 Signed for Yorkshire in August on a three-year contract and penned a winter Big Bash contract.
+Ahead of 2017/18 Down Under, he signed a new two-year deal with the Scorchers, which will take his campaigns with them to four.
+He won the title with them in 2016/17.

-Willey’s 2016 campaign with Yorkshire, which started off the back of that World T20 final appearance against the West Indies, was disrupted by abdominal and hand injuries, but he did manage to take nine wickets in four Championship matches and hit two T20 half-centuries on the way to Finals Day.
+Willey’s 2016 summer with Yorkshire, which started off the back of that World T20 final appearance against the West Indies, was disrupted by abdominal and hand injuries, but he did manage to take nine wickets in four Championship matches and hit two T20 half-centuries on the way to Finals Day.

 He took an ODI career best 4-34 in a win over Sri Lanka at Cardiff and a IT20 career best 3-20 in that aforementioned West Indies clash.